sitMCella/turing-machine/README.md

 ## Setup

-Install NodeJS version 10.16.0 LTS.
+Install NodeJS version 19.5.0 or higher.
 See: https://nodejs.org/it/download/

 ## Development server